Fourth India-Bangladesh JCC Meeting Discusses Progress of Key Bilateral Initiatives

 23 October 2017

 The Fourth Meeting of the India-Bangladesh Joint Consultative Commission, held on 22-23 October 2017 in Dhaka, Bangladesh, was co-chaired by Ms. Sushma Swaraj, Minister of External Affairs, India, and Mr. Abul Hassan Mahmood Ali, Foreign Minister, Bangladesh.
-The meeting discussed Bangladesh-India bilateral relations, reviewing progress on key initiatives and decisions in areas including trade and investment, security, connectivity, border management, power, energy, shipping, people to people exchanges.
+The meeting discussed Bangladesh-India bilateral relations, reviewing progress on key initiatives and decisions in areas including trade and investment, security, connectivity, border management, power, energy, shipping, people-to-people exchange.

 The Meeting noted: